ovh/docs/pages/web/clouddb/configure-database-server/guide.en-gb.md

 > [!warning]
 >
-> If your Cloud Databases web hosting plan is linked to a **Performance** Web hosting plan, you will need detach the Cloud Databases web hosting plan from your **Performance** Web hosting plan beforehand in order to switch to a higher plan.
+> If your Web Cloud Databases service is linked to a **Performance** web hosting plan, you will need detach it from your **Performance** web hosting plan beforehand in order to switch to a higher plan.
 >
 > To detach a Cloud Databases web hosting plan from a **Performance** web hosting plan, go to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
 Click on the `Web Cloud`{.action} tab then on the relevant hosting plan in the `Hosting plans`{.action} section in the left-hand column.
 >